kryptx/palmetto/README.md

 Crucially, implementations of Identity Providers may choose to authenticate their users any way they wish, including using OpenID Connect or OAuth to delegate to another authority.
 Palmetto is solely intended to improve two things:

-* The burden on the developer of an application that requires login, and
+* The difficulty of building a secure login system, and
-* The actual user interface required to actually "sign up" or "login".
+* The user interface required to actually "sign up" or "login".

 ## Definitions